diegulio/llm-cv-helper/README.md

 # Description

 In this project I built an streamlit app which allow you to chat with your resume.
 You can ask it several questions related to a pdf document (your resume).
-You will be able to see how I built it in my blog
+You will be able to see how I built it in my blog: [here](https://diegulio.github.io/posts/llm-cv-assistant/main.html)

 # Demo